evancacka/github-slideshow/_posts/0000-01-02-evancacka.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our Awesome Example slide!"
 ---
-This is the GitHub example new slide
+This is my awesome new slide!
 Use the left arrow to go back!